mcr/ietf-lamps-rfc7030est-clarifications/rfc7030est-clarify.md

 # Changes to EST endpoint processing

-{{RFC7030}} sections 4.1.3 (CA Certificates Response, /cacerts), 4.3.1/4.3.2 (Full CMC, /fullcmc), 4.4.2 (Server-Side Key Generation, /serverkeygen), and 4.5.2 (CSR Attributes, /csrattrs) specify the use of base64 encoding with a Content-Transsfer-Encoding for requests and response.
+The {{RFC7030}} sections 4.1.3 (CA Certificates Response, /cacerts), 4.3.1/4.3.2 (Full CMC, /fullcmc), 4.4.2 (Server-Side Key Generation, /serverkeygen), and 4.5.2 (CSR Attributes, /csrattrs) specify the use of base64 encoding with a Content-Transsfer-Encoding for requests and response.

-Both section 4.1.3 (CA certificate response), and Section 4.5.2, /csrattrs is a GET operation, and will be dealt with below.

-For the other three methods, when the client is aware that this is an amended server then it SHOULD send the POST request in binary form (DER-encoded), and omit the Content-Transfer-Encoding header.
-How the client knows what kind of server it is dealing with is communicating with is detailed in the next section.

-An amended server, when it receives a request that has no Content-Transfer-Encoding header, or has a Content-Transfer-Encoding header with the "binary" attribute, MUST respond in the same binary format.

-When an amended server receives a request in CTE-base64 form, then it MAY respond in kind.
-It is reasonable for a server to be configured to ignore or fail requests of this form, either via run-time configuration, or via a compile-time option.
-A main reason to do this is to avoid a permutation that requires testing in the future when no legacy EST clients are expected to connect.

-## Client configuration

-{{RFC7030}} has some significant deployment.
-The protocol has no version numbers or other ways to indicate that the format of the operations has changed, and as the protocol is driven by a client state machine, the client has to know whether it has to operate in legacy EST server mode.

-In certain market verticals it may be well known to client system designers whether or not this is the case.
-In those cases, the out-of-band configuration mechanism is appropriate.

-Clients that start their process using {{I-D.ietf-anima-bootstrapping-keyinfra}} SHOULD assume that the server supports this amended specification.

-Clients that discover an EST server in an ANIMA ACP via GRASP, using the mechanism detailed in {{estgrasp}}
-SHOULD also assume that these servers support this amended specification.

-Other users or extensions for {{RFC7030}} should specify if clients are to assume this amended specification or not.

-## Retrieval of certificate attributes

-The 4.5.2 (CSR Attributes, /csrattrs) is a GET operation.
-It occurs at the beginning of a transaction.

-TBD how can the client indicate it is willing to accept an un-encoded response?

-The 4.1.3 (CA Certificates Response, /cacerts) is also a GET operation, but it occurs after enrollment.
-The server SHOULD assume that a client that wanted a binary response also wants a binary response here.
+This document updates {{RFC7030}} to require the POST request and payload response of all endpoints in to be {{RFC4648}} section 4 Base64 encoded DER.
+This format is to be used regardless of whether there is any Content-Transfer-Encoding header, and any value in that header is to be ignored.

 # Clarification of ASN.1 for Certificate Attribute set.